setms/book/docs/engineering.md

 ![Engineering design process](https://1.bp.blogspot.com/-kX4k9R-xwe4/WOUZJHg2SFI/AAAAAAAAA1M/74nGctp1OtQb79drZTlEsOCmd4ZXISQsQCEw/s1600/engineering-design-process.jpg)

 Note that this process shares similarities with the scientific method.
-The major difference is that engineering is about _making_ something.
+The major difference is that engineering is about _making_ something whereas science is about _knowing_ something.

 ## Evolution of an engineering discipline